• Skip to primary navigation

 • Stir in the remaining granulated sugar, large eggs, warm milk, melted butter, and salt.
 Gradually add 4 1/2 cups all-purpose flour while stirring until a dough begins to form.

-Flour, butter, and milk in a mixing bowl for healthy baking recipes.
+Flour, butter, and milk in a bowl for fried donut recipe.

 • Turn the dough onto a lightly floured surface and knead it for several minutes until smooth and elastic.